Redawt/f4-frost-guide/frostnarrow.md

 ---

-## You have to install 8 mods
-Please install the following 8 mods, and after that go to the next page and sort your load order properly!
+#### Please install all mods from this page (~10 mods), and after that go to the next page and sort your load order properly.

+You need all of the mods listed here to play FROST.
+{: .info}

 ## [Unofficial Fallout 4 Patch](https://www.nexusmods.com/fallout4/mods/4598)